GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/logging.md

 ## Remote Logging

 As of version 3.2 it is possible to have a HELICS object clone its logging to another object.
-For example a federate can request the broker log messages be send to a federate log via a [`remotelog` command](../advanced_topics/commandInterface.md).
-Multiple object can receive the same log a single object can receive multiple remote logs.
+For example a federate can request the broker log messages be sent to a federate log via a [`remotelog` command](../advanced_topics/commandInterface.md).
+Multiple objects can receive the same log and a single object can receive multiple remote logs.
 The federate/broker/core that sends the remote log command is the one who will receive the logs and can include logging level to receive debugging logs from a particular location.
-This can be stopped as well via `remotelog stop` command.
+This can be stopped as well via the `remotelog stop` command.

 ## Additional Broker Features